Unusual Neurological Conditions

 I’m not entirely sure if this deserves to be a syndrome.
 This is a rare event that I’ve seen just once.
-Following a head injury to the left side of the brain (fall from a horse) the middle aged female patient who spoke previously with a southern English accent now spoke with a distinct South African drawl.
-It is suggested by some that the brain, having suffered damage to the speech and language centres, “reverts back” to earlier imprints, but I suggest the speech production is changed to a way that we think sounds like the foreign accent.
+Following a head injury to the left side of the brain (fall from a horse) the middle-aged female patient who spoke previously with a southern English accent now spoke with a distinctly South African drawl.
+It is suggested by some that the brain, having suffered damage to the speech and language centres, “reverts” to earlier imprints, but I suggest the speech production is changed to a way that we think sounds like a foreign accent.
 With this particular patient, who made a full recovery apart from the change in accent, she had never previously been to South Africa.

 Video: “Michael’s Funny Feelings.”